The definition of the term “terrorism” is highly subjective depending on the political party or

 Terrorism expert Walter Laqueur believes the term “terrorism” needs to be replaced: “The term terrorism has come to encompass such wide varieties of violent acts that it should be replaced by another term”4.
 Not only is it a disputed term, it also does not have the capacity to sufficiently stigmatise the crime or to express the public's disgust of the cowardly attack on unarmed civilians.
 In fact, we’d argue that it glorifies the crime!

 We are advocating the use of the term “Cowardism” to be used instead of “Terrorism” – In fact, we believe that it is not possible for us to win the war against terrorism until we have such a change in our vocabulary!
 Clear arguments in favour of this change:

 Trillions have been spent on counterterrorism efforts around the globe.
 However, instead of a decline in terrorism incidents, we are seeing a significant increase in the frequency of such attacks!
 Obviously our current global strategies against terrorism are not effective...

 It is now time for a new approach!
 We believe redefining our terrorism laws through the use of the new term of "cowardism" is the key.
 Once the term of "cowardism" is admitted into international criminal law, it will enter into the vocabulary used by the media and the general public.
 This will then passively drive the deterrence of terrorist attacks at a global scale!

-As part of our Global Campaign 2019, we will be submitting the following proposal to the UN's General Assembly on 17th September 2019:
+As part of our Global Campaign 2019, we will be submitting the following proposal to the UN's General Assembly:

 We are urging the UN to consider the term "cowardism" as a new way of defining and criminalising acts of terrorism.